BuggyOrg/Buggy/README.md

 License
 =======

-Buggy is released under GPL v3, see the License file (https://raw.githubusercontent.com/BuggyOrg/Buggy/develop/LICENSE).
+Buggy and all it's parts are released under GPL v3, see the License file (https://raw.githubusercontent.com/BuggyOrg/Buggy/master/LICENSE).